stungeye/East-Oriented-Game-of-Life/README.md

 *January 3, 2014*

 Renamed the Board class to world.
 I've [tagged this commit](https://github.com/stungeye/East-Oriented-Game-of-Life/tree/reimplementation_complete) as a complete re-implementation of Jason's code.
-I'm now going to create a branch to attempt the creation of a value object for coordinates.
+I've created [a branch](https://github.com/stungeye/East-Oriented-Game-of-Life/tree/value_object) to attempt the creation of a value object for coordinates.

+The `Coordinate2D` value object was created using the [Values gem](https://github.com/tcrayford/Values).
+Value objects by their very nature are not eastward, but they do provide a nice place to extract the 2D topology out of the World class.
+The only method I implemented on `Coordinate2D` was `neighbouring_coordinates` which returns a collection of the object's eight neighbours.
+I considered this a Factory method, so it is permitted to return data.

+I've tried thinking of a way to extract rules appliation out of World, but I couldn't think of a elegant way.
+In that case, all that is left to do is an integration spec for the Conway rules, breaking the various classes out to their own files, and a few 1D and 2D demos.

 # (UN)LICENSE